 Get on a one of a kind ferry which links two cities Van and Tatvan and crosses the lake with the same name, Van, the largest one in Turkey.
 Drink a cup of tea or coffee and listen to deep waters.

-The longest ride within this journey is Tatvan – Ankara ride which takes nearly 1 day onboard.
+The longest ride within this journey is Tatvan – Ankara ride which takes over a day onboard.
 It is enough time to observe wonderful landscapes of Anatolia, make new friends and get used to a new language and culture.
 Ankara is the last stop of the Transasia Express route which ends at 07:43 on Saturday morning.

 Depending on your journey plans, you can either have a walk around the Turkish capital or take the first available high-speed train to Istanbul.
 The ride lasts less than 4 hours, and the train makes a few stops in different districts in Istanbul.
-Have a closer look at them below.
-If you don’t know which one to choose, our agency will be happy to give you a piece of advice.
+If you don’t know which train station to choose, our agency will be happy to give you a piece of advice.